 Students working at the many tables in the Irving Institute atrium.
 (Photo by Eli Burakian '00)

-Another view of the atrium from later in spring term
+Another view of the Atrium from later in spring term

 Dartmouth Energy Alliance students spent a few days during spring break in Washington, DC attending the ACORE Policy Forum and connecting with area alumni.
 (L-R) Farah Lindsey-Almadani '25, Spriha Pandey '24, Joanne Liu '23, Nate Roe '23, Matthew Timofeev '25, Frank He '23, Max Holden '22